 - Attractiveness and competitiveness of tourism destinations.

-- The impact of the ICTs on the tourism industry and on tourism destinations.
+- Understand the impact of the ICTs on the tourism industry and on tourism destinations.

-- The basic competences and tools necessary to manage an increasingly complex and globalized industry, such as the tourism one, and will be able to apply them to real cases.
+- Identify the proper theoretical frameworks and tools necessary to manage an increasingly complex and globalized industry, such as the tourism one.

-- The ability to ground strategies in the unique local identities of tourism places.
+- Ground compettiive and sustainable strategies in the unique local identities of tourism places.

-- The competencies to develop a real tourism project for a company or a destination.
+- Develop hands-on abilities on a real tourism project for a company or a destination.

 - Face-to-face lectures